 - Link to or complete existing trails

 - Improve a trail to benefit or mitigate impacts to the natural environment

-- will be accomplished with youth conservation or service groups to perform construction and maintenance
+- Will be accomplished with volunteer youth conservation or service groups to perform construction and maintenance

 Eligibility of Project Components

 Potential project sponsors must submit an application, which is screened then forwarded to the Recreational Trails Advisory Committee for review.
 The recommendation of the Technical Committee and the proposal are forwarded to the Director of the MDOT SHA’s Office of Planning and Preliminary Engineering (OPPE) for approval, partial approval or rejection.
-The project sponsor must receive written notification from SHA before the project can proceed.
+The project sponsor must receive written notification from MDOT SHA before the project can proceed.

 Office of Planning & Preliminary Engineering

 Maryland Department of Transportation State Highway Administration